QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

 \subsection{Example}

-In order to illustrate the rule tuning steps, we will use the \texttt{humtemp} synthetic data set.
+To illustrate the rule tuning steps, we use the \texttt{humtemp} synthetic dataset.
 The dataset is plotted in Figure~\ref{fig:all}a.
-There are two explanatory attributes (Temperature and Humidity).
-The target attribute is a subjective comfort level with values ranging from 0 (worst) to 3 (best).

-The grid depicted with the dashed lines denotes the result of a discretization algorithm, which was performed as part of preprocessing.
-In this case, equidistant binning was applied.
-Figure~\ref{fig:all}b and Table~\ref{tbl:cbarules} show an input list of rules learnt on the humtemp data.
-In our example, these rules were learnt by CBA, but other algorithm generating rule lists could also have been applied.
+The grid depicted with the dashed lines denotes the result of a discretisation algorithm, which is performed as part of preprocessing.
+In this case, equidistant binning is applied.
+Figure~\ref{fig:all}b and Table~\ref{tbl:cbarules} show an input list of rules learned on the \texttt{humtemp} data.
+In our example, these rules are learned by CBA, but another algorithm generating rule lists could have also been applied.

-A QCBA model generated after all tuning steps is shown in Fig.~\ref{fig:all}c.
-Fig.~\ref{fig:all}e-h correspond to the individual tuning steps, which transformed the original rule R\#3 from the CBA model to its final form in the QCBA Model.
+A QCBA model generated after all of the tuning steps is shown in Fig.~\ref{fig:all}c.
+Fig.~\ref{fig:all}e-h correspond to the individual tuning steps, which transform the original rule R\#3 (see Figure~\ref{fig:all}d, Table~\ref{tbl:cbarules}) from the CBA model to its final form in the QCBA model.
 These figures will be referred to again from the detailed description included below.